melezhik/Sparrow6/documentation/taskchecks.md

 ## SLN expressions pitfalls

-- When using SLN expressions, there should not be any other symbols before or after exprrssion ( with the exception of using SLN together with between: and within: , see the next paragaphs ).
+- When using SLN expressions, there should not be any other symbols before or after expression ( with the exception of using SLN together with between: and within: , see the next paragraph ).

 Following example of correct SLN expressions used with other expressions: